Yemen rebel leader seeks torture probe, cites AP report

 Mohammed Ali al-Houthi, head of the Supreme Revolutionary Council, said Sunday that authorities should examine the AP report.

 He says they should “deal with any of the incidents, if proven correct, in accordance with Yemeni law, (and act) against any of the people who committed them.”
-He says torture is “unforgivable” by Yemeni law and rules of faith.
+He says torture is “unforgivable” by Yemen’s laws and rules of faith.

 Sweden is hosting talks among Yemen’s warring sides.